grocerycrud/documentation/2.x/enterprise/grocery-crud-enterprise-codeigniter-4.md

 <code>public $baseURL = 'http://my-test-project.local/';</code>

+Too lazy to read the documentation?
+We have also created a video tutorial for that: <a target="_blank" href="https://www.youtube.com/watch?v=bCJTU6PWhYs">Troubleshooting Grocery CRUD Enteprise part 1</a>.

 <strong>2.
 Getting an empty box with a border</strong>
 If you are getting an empty box with a border that is looking like this: